rackerlabs/docs-developer-blog/_posts/2018-08-20-oms-rollback.md

 - Oracle Data Guard with broker
 - Cold backup

-#### Phase 2: Move OMS and agents to a new host
+### Phase 2: Move OMS and agents to a new host

-This section describes how to complete phase two.
+This section describes how to move OMS and agents to a new host.

 **Configure the repository**